Configuring HPA

 Please ensure that the monitoring components are deployed in the current cluster and are functioning properly.
 You can check the deployment and health status of the monitoring components by clicking on the top right corner of the platform > Platform Health Status..

-command.
+You can create a horizontal pod autoscaler using the command line interface by defining a YAML file and using the kubectl create command.
 The following example shows autoscaling for a Deployment object.
 The initial deployment requires 3 pods.
 The HPA object increases the minimum to 5.
 If CPU usage on the pods reaches 75%, the pods increase to 7:

 Example output: